graezykev/dev-container/part-3.md

 ### 3. Define `volumes`

-Volume is pretty similar to workspace mounting we mentioned in [Part 2](./part-2.md#workspace).
+Volume is pretty similar to the workspace mounting we mentioned in [Part 2](./part-2.md#workspace).

 ```yml
 services: